 At Least I Have You

-In this ongoing painting series, I explore the idea of individual memory transforming history.
+In this ongoing painting series of historical women scientists, I explore the idea of individual memory transforming history.
 Each portrait integrates the scientist’s work and includes a fictive letter about their work in science and the challenges they faced.
 History is made through memory.
-By reading the letter, you remember who she is and her work is remembered.
+By reading the letter, you remember who she is, and her work is remembered.
 History becomes recast.
+Click on the painting to see the full size and read the letter.

 Landscapes on Paper